hantnor/HanDocs/docs/intro.md

 - The latest version of **Unity Editor**
 - VRChat Creator Companion (VCC)
-- A premade avatar base
+- My patcher, a full list of currently supported avatars can be found [here](https://hantnor.gumroad.com).
+- A premade avatar base.
+(If you are using my patcher, use one of the premade supported avatars in the above list!)